rstudio/renv/tests/testthat/_snaps/repair.md

     Code
       . <- repair()
     Output
+      # Library cache links ---
       - No issues found with the project library's cache links.

+      # Package sources ---
       The following package(s) do not have an explicitly-declared remote source.
-      However, renv was available to infer their remote sources from the DESCRIPTION file.
+      However, renv was available to infer remote sources from their DESCRIPTION file.
       - skeleton  [kevinushey/skeleton]
-      renv::restore() may fail for packages without an explicitly-declared remote source.
+      `renv::restore()` may fail for packages without an explicitly-declared remote source.

       What would you like to do?

-      1: Let renv to update the remote sources for these packages.
+      1: Let renv infer the remote sources for these packages.
       2: Do nothing and resolve the situation another way.

       Selection: 2

+    Error <simpleError>
-      - Operation aborted.
+      Operation canceled